 Cheapest Way to Ship a Car Cross Country

-- Choose open transport — consistently the cheapest and most widely used method
+Choose open transport — consistently the cheapest and most widely used method.

-- Be flexible with pickup dates — even 2–3 days of flexibility can lower your quote
+Be flexible with pickup dates — even 2–3 days of flexibility can lower your quote.

-- Avoid peak season when possible — late fall and early winter typically offer better rates
+Avoid peak season when possible — late fall and early winter typically offer better rates.

-- Use door-to-door service — it minimizes vehicle handling and coordination delays
+Use door-to-door service — it minimizes vehicle handling and coordination delays.

 Furthermore, if you’re shipping multiple vehicles, bundling them together often results in a discount.
-For a deeper breakdown of money-saving strategies, our 10 Car Shipping Tips to Save Money and Avoid Stress guide is an excellent starting point.

 Real Cross Country Car Shipping Cost Examples

-To give you a practical sense of what the cost to ship a car cross country looks like, here are estimated ranges for some of the most popular routes:
+To give you a practical sense of what the cost to ship a car cross country looks like, here are estimated ranges for some of the most popular routes.

 Florida to California (~2,700 miles)